A Complete Guide to React Micro Frontend

 The notion of a “micro frontend” in React is not unique; instead, it represents an evolution of previous architectural styles.
 The foundation of microservice architecture is being extensively influenced by revolutionary innovative trends in social media, cloud technology, and the Internet of Things in order to quickly infiltrate the industry.

-Because of the switch to continuous deployment, micro frontend with react provides additional benefits to enterprises, such as:
+Because of the switch to continuous deployment, the micro frontend with React provides additional benefits to enterprises, such as:

 • High Scalability